A shooting at a Texas office park has left 1 person dead and 5 wounded, police say - KESQ

 A shooting at a Texas office park has left 1 person dead and 5 wounded, police say

-A gunman killed at least one person and wounded at least five others — four of them critically — at a cabinet manufacturer in Bryan, Texas, on Thursday afternoon, police said.
+A gunman killed one person and wounded at least five others — four of them critically — at a cabinet manufacturer in Bryan, Texas, on Thursday afternoon, police said.

 The gunman, who is believed to be an employee of the company, Kent Moore Cabinets, fled before police arrived but was later taken into custody, Bryan Police said.